Two Lenses advert hkjhblnomgpfgljg.jpg

 Nave at York St. MaryBlind springs search for light they nourish but never see.
 Flames flicker in glass cups, prick watery memory, stir souls housed in stone to speech.

-Nave at York St. Mary
+In the Nave of York St. Mary’s

 Blind springs search for light